riddledbatz/riddledbatz/README.md

            interest  ,, riddler has been my main fixation for so very long now !!! pleaaasseee talk about riddler to me ... or let me yap i loveee to talk !

- also currently HEAVILY fixated on prince gumball!!! eek thats me trust !!!!!!! . . ,
+ also currently HEAVILY fixated on prince gumball , and wolfstar [remus lupin and sirius black] <33!!